julienlevasseur/jekyll-theme-basically-basic/_posts/2018-04-24-serverless-job-scheduling-with-lambda.md

 * Go
 * Python

-This use case implement a Python code that make an HTTP request to the Consul API and pipe the result to S3.
+This use case implements a Python code that makes an HTTP request to the Consul API and pipe the result to S3.

-The idea is to have a code that is able to take the snapshot and store it into S3 and that is executed on a daily basis.
+The idea is to have a code that is able to take the snapshot, store it into S3 and that is executed on a daily basis.

 ## Backup.py